pandera.api.checks.Check

 Check

-classmethod notin(forbidden_values, **kwargs)[source]
+classmethod notin(*args, forbidden_values=None, **kwargs)[source]

 Ensure some defined values don’t occur within a series.